Mistralys/cyberpunk-mod-db/docs/contributing-mods.md

 - `mod`: The name of the mod.
 - `url`: The URL to the mod on Nexus Mods or other mods site (must be publicly available).
 - `atelier`: The URL to the mod's Virtual Atelier mod (if any).
+- `atelierName`: The original name of the Atelier mod (if any).
-- `authors`: A list of authors of the mod.
+- `authors`: A list of mod author names.
 - `tags`: A list of tags identifying dependencies to other mods and the kind of items.
-See [Tags Legend](#tags-legend) for a list.
 - `comments`: Optional comments about the mod.
 - `linkedMods`: Optional list of mod IDs that are related to this mod.
 - `seeAlso`: Optional list of links to related mods or pages.
     - `url`: The URL to the related page.
     - `label`: Optional label for the link.
+- `searchTweaks`: Optional space-separated list of words to help prefix search engines like [MeiliSearch](https://www.meilisearch.com/) or [Loupe](https://github.com/loupe-php/loupe).
+These engines only search at the beginning of words, so searching for "flower" will not find "sunflower".
+Adding "flower" to the search tweaks makes it possible to fix this issue.
 - `itemCategories`: Categories for each type of item added by the mod.
     - `label`: The name of the category.
-    - `tags`: Optional list of tags for the category.
+    - `tags`: Optional: Tags specific to the category.
 Inherited by all items.
     - `items`: A list of items in this category.
         - `name`: The name of the item.
         - `code`: The item's code (either in the mod description, or in the mod's `yaml` file).
-        - `tags`: Optional tags for the item.
+        - `tags`: Optional: Tags specific to the item.

 See the [tagging reference](tagging-reference.md) for more information on how to use tags, and which ones can be used.